 Diagramming: Microsoft Visio

 What activity does a business analyst spend a significant amount of time on?
-Perhaps your first guess is communication.
-Microsoft Visio is a software application for capturing and presenting ideas to stakeholders.
+Communication.
+Microsoft Visio is a software application that aids communication and can be used for capturing and presenting ideas to stakeholders.
 You can use Visio for:

 · Preparing UML diagrams such as use case, activity and sequence diagrams.